Carnival Corporation & plc Ann - GuruFocus.com

 PR Newswire

-The 2023 Notes will be exchanged for New 2024 Notes with the same coupon and no dilution to shareholders at scheduled maturity versus the 2023 Notes and no upfront cost
+The 2023 Notes were exchanged for 2024 Notes with the same coupon and no dilution to shareholders at scheduled maturity versus the 2023 Notes and no upfront cost

-The New 2024 Notes will be issued pursuant to the Company's Indenture, dated August 22, 2022, will have the same terms as the Company's outstanding $339 million aggregate principal amount of 5.75% Convertible Senior Notes due 2024 (the "Existing 2024 Notes") and will be treated as a single class of securities trading under the same CUSIP number as the Existing 2024 Notes.
-The New 2024 Notes were offered pursuant to an exemption from the registration requirements under the Securities Act of 1933, as amended (the "Securities Act").
-The New 2024 Notes and the shares of common stock issuable upon conversion of the New 2024 Notes, if any, will not be registered under the Securities Act or any state securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of the Securities Act and applicable state laws.
+The 2024 Notes were issued pursuant to the Company's Indenture, dated August 22, 2022, have the same terms as the Company's outstanding $339 million aggregate principal amount of 5.75% Convertible Senior Notes due 2024 (the "Existing 2024 Notes") and are treated as a single class of securities trading under the same CUSIP number as the Existing 2024 Notes.
+The 2024 Notes were offered pursuant to an exemption from the registration requirements under the Securities Act of 1933, as amended (the "Securities Act").
+The 2024 Notes and the shares of common stock issuable upon conversion of the 2024 Notes, if any, will not be registered under the Securities Act or any state securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of the Securities Act and applicable state laws.

-PJT Partners is serving as independent financial advisor to the Company and Carnival plc.

 Carnival Corporation & plc is one of the world's largest leisure travel companies with a portfolio of nine of the world's leading cruise lines.
 With operations in North America, Australia, Europe and Asia, its portfolio features Carnival Cruise Line, Princess Cruises, Holland America Line, P&O Cruises (Australia), Seabourn, Costa Cruises, AIDA Cruises, P&O Cruises (UK) and Cunard.